-Dr. Peralta Martín-Palomino, Arturo
+Dr. Arturo Peralta Martín-Palomino

-- CEO and CTO at Prometeus Global Solutions - CTO at Korporate Technologies - CTO at AI Shepherds GmbH - Consultant and Strategic Business Advisor at Alliance Medical - Director of Design and Development at DocPath - PhD in Psychology from the University of Castilla La Mancha - PhD in Economics, Business and Finance from the Camilo José Cela University - PhD in Psychology from University of Castilla La Mancha - Master's Degree in Executive MBA from the Isabel I University - Master's Degree in Sales and Marketing Management, Isabel I University - Expert Master's Degree in Big Data by Hadoop Training - Master's Degree in Advanced Information Technologies from the University of Castilla La Mancha - Member of: SMILE Research Group
+- CEO and CTO at Prometeus Global Solutions - CTO at Korporate Technologies - CTO at AI Shephers GmbH - Consultant and Strategic Business Advisor at Alliance Medical - Director of Design and Development at DocPath - PhD. in Psychology from the University of Castilla La Mancha - PhD in Economics, Business and Finance from the Camilo José Cela University - PhD in Psychology from University of Castilla La Mancha - Máster in Executive MBA por la Universidad Isabel I - Master's Degree in Sales and Marketing Management, Isabel I University - Expert Master's Degree in Big Data by Hadoop Training - Master's Degree in Advanced Information Technologies from the University of Castilla La Mancha - Member of the SMILE research group